hu8813/push_swap/README.md

 ## Test and see how many points you can get

+For testing for error handling and finding memory leaks, use my tester here:

+Link to the tester's repository: (https://github.com/hu8813/tester_push_swap)

 run: perl push_swap_tester.pl size_of_stack how_many_tests

 i.e. `perl push_swap_tester.pl 100 10`